Hotel Metlen

-The Hotel Metlen, located at 5 S. Railroad Ave. in Dillon in Beaverhead County, Montana, was built in 1897 by Joseph C. Metlen.
+Hotel Metlen is a historic building in Dillon in Beaverhead County, Montana.
+Built in 1897 by Joseph C. Metlen, it is at 5 S. Railroad Avenue.
 It was listed on the National Register of Historic Places in 1983.

-It is prominent in the community.
-It was built to accommodate travellers and is located by the city's railroad stop — across the right-of-way of the Union Pacific Railroad from the main business district of Dillon.
+Prominent in the community, it was built to accommodate travellers and is located by the city's railroad stop — across the right-of-way of the Union Pacific Railroad from the main business district of Dillon.
 The hotel featured two historic saloons, dance floor, restaurant and a gaming casino.

-It is a two-story building made of sandstone bricks and is Second Empire in style.
+A two-story building made of sandstone bricks, it is Second Empire in style.